-CSC 208 Problem Solving for 4 hrs.
-Science and Engineering Using FORTRAN (3-2)
+CSC 208 Problem Solving for Science and Engineering Using FORTRAN (3-2)

 Emphasizes problems analysis and problem solving.
-Includes problem formulation, data storage and retrieval techniques, algorithm analysis and development, flow chart or pseudocode construction.
+Includes problem formulation, data storage and retrieval techniques, algorithm analysis and databases they obstate a particular analysis.

+development, flow chart or pseudocode construction.
 Introduces the student to numerical methods and simulations.
 Develops working knowledge of current version of FORTRAN.
 Designed to use the computer in the study of problems in engineering, mathematics and/or physical sciences.
 Intended for the mathematics, science, computer science or engineering student.